-2.5.
+2.6.
 Assembly

 The device was assembled by securing the quick-release clamp around the shaft of the bottom part.
 The middle part was subsequently inserted into the bottom part shaft and the clamp was fastened to hold the middle in place.
-Magnets were adhered into grooves on the top surface of the middle part with a methyl methacrylate adhesive.
-On the top part, magnets were adhered to grooves on its bottom surface with a hot melt adhesive.
-The top piece was then attached to the middle piece with the installed magnetic connection, and the silicone straps with holes were secured onto the notches on the sides of the top.
+Magnets were adhered into grooves on the top surface of the middle part and the bottom surface of the top parts with a methyl methacrylate adhesive.
+The top piece was then attached to the middle piece with the installed magnetic connection, and the neoprene rubber straps with holes were secured onto the notches on the sides of the top.
+Lastly, the base and middle parts of the device were spray painted with white solvent-based silicone spray paint (McMaster-Carr) to conceal metal welding imperfections.

-2.6.
+2.7.
 Force Testing

 The primary purpose of the device is to ensure the catheter handle is held securely in place during the procedure.
-This force test aimed to evaluate the strength and efficacy of the magnets and interlocking mechanism of the middle and top components on either side of the sterile drape.
+This force test aimed to evaluate the strength and efficacy of the magnets and interlocking mechanism of the middle and top components on either side of the sterile drape, as well as the strength of the rubber strap used to secure the catheter to the top piece.
 The testing involved applying forces to the end of the catheter handle in the three different directions while it was secured either in the saddle of the top part or by wet towels, as is the current method in the catheterization lab.
-The forces required to dislodge the top part from the middle part across the sterile drape and the forces required to move the catheter while weighted down by the wet towels were measured using a force gauge and recorded.
-Bending forces were applied in a downward direction (Fig. 3a), torsional forces were applied in a perpendicular direction (Fig. 3b), and tensile forces were applied in an outward direction in line with the catheter (Fig. 3c).
+The forces required to dislodge the top part or the catheter from the device and the forces required to move the catheter while weighted down by the wet towels were measured using a force gauge and recorded.
+Bending forces were applied in a downward direction, torsional forces were applied in a perpendicular direction, and tensile forces were applied in an outward direction in line with the catheter.
 The bending forces were only applied to the catheter in the device to test its safety, as a bending force applied to the catheter held by the wet towels would only push it into the table.
 The first two orientations are representative of an operator or assistant bumping the catheter with their arm while it is secured in the device, while the third tensile force is representative of the breathing force of the patient pulling on the catheter.
-The catheter handle was secured in place using duct tape, as the rubber straps had yet to be delivered.
-This is acceptable as the test is only addressing the magnetic connection between the middle and top parts, not the securement of the rubber strap.
+The catheter handle was secured in place using the rubber strap.
 Each of the three different forces were measured and recorded five times for each catheter both secured in the device and weighted down by wet towels.
-The differences for each catheter between methods were then evaluated.
+Additionally, each catheter was tested with two different top pieces, the smallest (S) size and the largest (XL) size, in order to test both possible setups in the extremes.
+The differences between the device and the wet towel method were then evaluated, as well as the differences between loading the 3D vs 4D catheter using a t-test.
 The device was expected to withstand significantly greater forces than the wet towel method.
 Pictures for every testing configuration are included in the Appendix F.